 Using your ELC

-Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELCAS website at www.enhancedlearningcredits.co.uk and is at level 3 or above.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.com and is at level 3 or above.
 For full details of how to make the most of your ELC, refer to our in-depth features elsewhere on the QUEST website.

 Top tips for training